tahminator/pipeline/README.md

   installationId: process.env.GH_INSTALLATION_ID!,
 });

-// requires gh app
-await client.createTag({
-  releaseType: "patch", // default is patch
-  // can also be automatically be inferred from env.GITHUB_REPOSITORY which is automatically injected in Actions
-  repositoryOverride: ["tahminator", "my-service"],
-});

-await client.createTag({
-  releaseType: "minor",
-  onPreTagCreate: async (tag) => {
-    // will set `version` key for all `package.json` excluding `node_modules/` await Utils.updateAllPackageJsonsWithVersion(tag);
-    // you can write you own logic here if you would like },
-});

 // output to env.GITHUB_OUTPUT to re-use outputs across steps, jobs, outputs, etc.
 // Hover over type in IDE to see more details await client.outputToGithubOutput({